 - 1. Open the GeoProcessing Wizard. - a.
-Choose Intersect two layers and click Nextb.
-Select your roads as the input layer
+Choose Intersect two layers and click Next. - b.
+Select your roads as the input layer. - c.
+Select your Study-Site Layer as the overlay layer. - d.
+Choose a name and location for the output layer. - e.
+Click Finish. - f.
+The new layer will be added to the Map Document. - 2.
+From the XTools menu, select Table Operations and then Calculate Area, Perimeter, Length Acres, and Hectares (follow instructions included with the extension for XTools installation). - a.
+Under Select layer to measure, select the clipped Roads Layer created in the previous step. - b.
+Under Desired output units, choose Meters.

 - c.
-Select your study site layer as the overlay layer - d.
-Choose a name and location for the output layer - e.
-Click Finish - f.
-The new layer will be added to the Map Document - 2.
-From the XTools menu, select "Table Operations" and then "Calculate Area, Perimeter, Length, Acres, and Hectares" (follow instructions included with the extension for XTools installation).

-- a.
-Under "Select layer to measure", select the clipped roads layer created in the previous step - b.
-Under "Desired output units", choose Meters - c.
-If you do not with to generate a parameter, such as Perimeter, Length, or Hectares, deselect it now - d.
-Hit "OK" - 3.
-Open the Attribute Table of the new roads layer - a.
-Right click on the name of the unique study site ID field and choose Summarize - b.
-Click the + to expand the Length field and check the box next to Sum - c.
-Select a name and location for the output summary table. - d.
-Click OK
+If you do not wish to generate a parameter, such as Perimeter or Length (do not delete Area or Hectares), deselect it now. - d.
+Click OK. - 3.
+Open the Attribute Table of the new Roads Layer. - a.
+Right-click on the name of the unique study site ID field and choose Summarize. - b.
+Click the + to expand the Length field and check the box next to Sum. - c.
+Select a name and location for the Output Summary Table. - d.
+Click OK.

-You now have a summary table of road length in meters by study site.
+You now have a Summary Table of Road Length in meters by study site.
 Join this table into the table of the layer that resulted from the spatial join of lights to study sites above (based on the site ID field).

-- 1. Add a field of type double to hold the result of your street lights per meter calculation. - 2.
-Right click on this new field in the Attribute Table and choose Calculate Values - 3.
-In the field selector box, double click the field containing the number of street lights, then click the / button, and finally double click the field containing the length of roads - 4.
-Hit OK
+- 1. Add a field of type Double to hold the result of your streetlights per meter calculation. - 2.
+Right-click on this new field in the Attribute Table and choose Calculate Values. - 3.
+In the field selector box, double-click the field containing the number of streetlights, then click the / button, and finally double-click the field containing the length of roads. - 4.
+Click OK.